hoangduytran/blender-manual/manual/editors/clip/display/gizmo.rst

 .. _bpy.types.SpaceClipEditor.show_gizmo_navigate:

 Navigate
-   Toggle the visibility of the gizmos in the upper right of the editor that are used to pan and zoom the 2D viewport.
+   Toggle the visibility of the zooming and panning gizmos in the upper right corner.